-Judge blasts Trump ex-adviser Flynn, delays sentencing in Mueller case
+Judge blasts Trump ex-adviser Flynn, delays sentencing in Russia probe

 “Arguably, you sold your country out,” Sullivan said.
 “I’m not hiding my disgust, my disdain for this criminal offense.”

 The judge also noted that Flynn was operating as an undeclared lobbyist for Turkey even as he worked on Trump’s election team and prepared to be his national security adviser.

+At one point, the judge asked prosecutors if Flynn could have been charged with treason, although he later said he had not been suggesting such a charge.

-He appeared ready to sentence Flynn to prison but then gave him the option of a delay in his sentencing so that he could fully cooperate with any pending investigations.
+Sullivan appeared ready to sentence Flynn to prison but then gave him the option of a delay in his sentencing so that he could fully cooperate with any pending investigations.
 Flynn accepted that offer.

 Prosecutors said Flynn had already provided most of the cooperation that he could, but it was possible he might be able to help investigators further.

-The judge did not set a new date for sentencing but asked Mueller’s team and Flynn’s attorney to give him a status report by March 13.
+Sullivan did not set a new date for sentencing but asked Mueller’s team and Flynn’s attorney to give him a status report by March 13.

+In a separate development on Tuesday, Bijan Rafiekian, Flynn’s former business partner, pleaded not guilty in federal court in Alexandria, Virginia, after being charged by U.S. prosecutors with unregistered lobbying for Turkey.

+Prosecutors say the lobbying effort was aimed at having the United States extradite a Muslim cleric who lives in the United States and is accused by Turkey’s government of backing a 2016 coup attempt.
+Rafiekian’s trial date is Feb.
+11.

 Flynn served as a high-profile adviser to Trump’s election campaign team, and at the Republican Party’s national convention in 2016 he led Trump’s supporters in cries of “Lock her up!” directed against Democratic candidate Hillary Clinton.
 He became national security adviser when Trump took office in January 2017 but lasted only 24 days before being ousted.

 He told FBI investigators on Jan.
-24, 2017, that he had not discussed U.S. sanctions against Russia with Kislyak, when in fact he had, according to his plea agreement.
+24, 2017, that he had not discussed with Kislyak U.S. sanctions imposed on Russia by the administration of Trump’s Democratic predecessor Barack Obama, when in fact he had, according to his plea agreement.

 Trump has said he fired Flynn because he also lied to Vice President Mike Pence about the contacts with Kislyak.
 But Trump has said Flynn did not break the law and has voiced support for him, raising speculation the Republican president might pardon him if he was sentenced.